E-Filing and E-Service Procedures

 - When a document requires a signature before a notary public, a scanned image of the original shall be submitted and the original must be maintained by the filing attorney or party and made available upon the request of the Board, the signatory or opposing party.

 Service and Filing of Pleadings, Documents, and Motions

-- Parties who elect to e-file shall provide the Board with one e-mail address that will be used throughout the proceeding.
-Parties who agree to e-service shall provide the Board with one e-mail address that will be used throughout the proceeding; all eservice shall originate from and be sent to this e-mail address.
+- Parties who elect to e-file and agree to e-service shall provide the Board with one e-mail address that will be used throughout the proceeding; all e-service and e-filing shall originate from and be sent to this e-mail address.
 Parties may designate additional persons with independent email addresses as authorized to send and receive documents to the Board.

 - All documents may be delivered to other parties and the Board via e-mail, unless otherwise agreed by all parties.

 - The subject matter line for the transmittal of document served by e-mail shall state, “Service of e-filing in case [insert case name and number].”

 - Documents e-filed in accordance with these procedures must be in PDF (Portable Document Format) and the text of the document must be electronically searchable through optical character recognition (OCR) or similar technology.

 - A party may only e-file documents for one case in each email transaction.

 - When a filing includes accompanying exhibits or attachments, the Board encourages the filer to submit the entire filing as one PDF if the filing will not exceed 20 MB in size.
 The Board may require a party to submit documents in certain sizes, groupings or formats.

 - To better aid the Board in verifying that all pages of a document that were meant to be filed are contained i nthe PDF, filing parties shall label their PDF with page numbers and confirm a total page count with their filing email.